 The electrical current in Costa Rica is 110 volts – the same as Canada and the US – although plugs are two-pronged, without the round grounding prong.

 Citizens of the US, Canada, the UK, Ireland, Australia, New Zealand, South Africa and most Western European countries can obtain a ninety-day entry stamp for Costa Rica without needing a visa.
-Whatever your nationality, you must in theory show your passport (with more than six months remaining), a valid onward (or return) air or bus ticket, a visa for your next country (if applicable) and proof of “sufficient funds” (around $1000), though if you arrive by air the last is rarely asked for.
-Most other nationalities need a visa (a thirty-day visa costs $20); always check first with a Costa Rican consulate concerning current regulations.
-The website wwww.migracion.go.cr gives up-to-date requirements.
+Whatever your nationality, you must in theory show your passport (with more than six months remaining), a valid onward (or return) air or bus ticket, a visa for your next country (if applicable) and proof of “sufficient funds”, though if you arrive by air the last is rarely asked for.
+Most other nationalities need a visa (at a fee); always check first with a Costa Rican consulate concerning current regulations.
+The website of the ICT gives up-to-date requirements.

 Your entrance stamp is very important: no matter where you arrive, make sure you get it.
 You have to carry your passport (or a photocopy) with you at all times in Costa Rica.
 If you are asked for it and cannot produce it, you may well be detained and fined.

-The easiest way to extend your entry permit is to leave Costa Rica for 72 hours – to Panamá or Nicaragua, say – and then re-enter, fulfilling the same requirements as on your original trip.
+The easiest way to extend your entry permit is to leave Costa Rica for 72 hours – to Panama or Nicaragua, say – and then re-enter, fulfilling the same requirements as on your original trip.
 You should then be given another ninety-day (or thirty-day) stamp, although it is at the discretion of the immigration officer.
 If you prefer not to leave the country, you can apply for a permit or visa extension at the immigración near San José, a time-consuming and often costly business.
-You’ll need to bring all relevant documents – passport and four photographs, personal letter, onward air or bus ticket – as well as proof of funds ($200 in cash or travellers’ cheques).
+You’ll need to bring all relevant documents – passport and four photographs, personal letter, onward air or bus ticket – as well as proof of funds; note that requirements change, so check in advance.
 If you do not have a ticket out of Costa Rica, you may have to buy one in order to get your extension.
-Bus tickets are more easily refunded than air tickets; some airlines refuse to cash in onward tickets unless you can produce or buy another one out of the country.
-Note that you will pay approximately ten percent tax on all air tickets bought in Costa Rica.
-If you overstay your limit, you’ll need to go to the Departamento de Migración in San José with your passport and onward ticket and will be charged an overstayers’ fee of $100 per month.

 Costa Rica has a good reputation among gay and lesbian travellers, and continues to be generally hassle-free for gay and lesbian visitors.
 The country has a large gay community by Central American standards, and to a smaller extent a sizeable lesbian one, too; it’s pretty much confined to San José (which holds a Gay Pride Festival every June), though there is also a burgeoning scene in Manuel Antonio.